inbravo/aws-feature-set/README.md

 		- AWS is now a domain registrar as well
 	- A (Address)
 		- Fundamental DNS record which is used to translate name of a domain to the IP address
+	- AAAA (A represents 32 bit; 4A = 4*32 = 128)
-	- TTL
+		- Ipv6
-		- Cache the DNS record for TTL seconds
-		- Length that a DNS record is cached on either resolving server or users own local computer
 	- CNAME
 		- Canonical name
-		- Resolve one domain name to another.
-Can’t use CNAME for naked domains
+		- Resolve one domain name to another
+		- Can’t use CNAME for naked domains
 	- ALIAS
 		- Only on AWS
 		- Works like CNAME